 The vertical sensitivity of the MAX-DOAS observations is strongly limited above 2 km, as shown in the averaging kernels in Figure 3(e) and the vertical resolution is also coarser than that of the MPL.
 As a result, to achieve a like-for-like MPL-MAX-DOAS comparison, we plot MPL results convoluted to the vertical resolution of the MAX-DOAS, and smoothed using the MAX-DOAS averaging kernels, in Figure 6(d).
 To account for the fact that the lidar profile’s lowest retrieval altitude is 120 m, due to limited overlap between the optics’ field of view and the return signal, the MPL signal below 120 m is set to the value at 120 m.
 This follows the ceilometer-MAX-DOAS comparison strategy in Frieß et al. (2016).
 The result can be thought of as the profile the lidar would retrieve if it had the vertical resolution and sensitivity of the MAX-DOAS.
 Compared to the unaltered MPL results in Figure 6(b), the smoothed MPL aerosol layers do not extend as high in altitude, due to the lack of vertical sensitivity.
-This suggests that the MPL is a better technique than the MAX-DOAS to track the vertical boundary layer and aerosol layer evolution, if they extend beyond 2 km altitude.
+This suggests that the MPL is a better technique than the MAX-DOAS to track the evolution of elevated aerosol layer above 2 km altitude.
+The altitude of the aerosol layer in the smoothed MPL case is also slightly lower than for the MAX-DOAS.
+However, the diurnal variation is qualitatively very similar between the smoothed MPL and MAX-DOAS results, with both showing greatest lower tropospheric aerosol extinction (at 0-2 km for MAX-DOAS, 0-1.5 km for the MPL) between 8 and 10 am local time.

 Finally, we compare aerosol optical depth (AOD) results from the MPL, MAX-DOAS and the Microtops sun photometer in Figure 7.
 Because there were few cloud-free times in the campaign with all three instruments sampling simultaneously, we present the diurnal mean profile from each method rather than the campaign timeseries.
 Microtops AOD results are reported as calculated by the instrument, at 500 nm, the closest wavelength to the MPL wavelength (532 nm).
 Raw MPL AOD values are calculated at 532 nm by integrating the retrieved extinction over the entire MPL tropospheric altitude range (120 m to 10 km).
 Smoothed MPL results are calculated by integrating the extinction smoothed using MAX-DOAS averaging kernels, at the vertical resolution of the MAX-DOAS as described above, between 0-5 km altitude.
 MAX-DOAS retrieved extinction is integrated over 0-5 km altitude, for direct comparison to the smoothed MPL AOD, and because there is no sensitivity for the MAX-DOAS (averaging kernels very close to zero) above this altitude.
-In addition, the MAX-DOAS raw AOD at 360 nm (τMD,360) is converted to a 500 nm AOD value (τMD,500) using the Angstrom exponent.
-The Angstrom exponent for 360 to 500 nm (α) is estimated using AOD measured by the Microtops at 380 nm and 500 nm (τM,380 and τM,500):
+In addition, the MAX-DOAS raw AOD at 360 nm (τMD,360, calculated either using a single or dual wavelength retrieval) is converted to a 500 nm AOD value (τMD,500) using the Angstrom exponent as outlined in Equations 10 and 11.